 Generally, data profiling is used in the following processes:

-Data migration involves moving a high volume of information across heterogeneous systems, such as files, databases, etc. However, before initiating the transfer, it is essential to profile the data to identify discrepancies and resolve them to maintain consistency between the old and new systems.
+Data migration involves moving a high volume of information across heterogeneous systems, such as files, databases, etc. However, before initiating the transfer via a data migration tool, it is essential to profile the data to identify discrepancies and resolve them to maintain consistency between the old and new systems.

 Data profiling at an initial stage of migration can reduce the risk of errors, duplications, and incorrect information.